About gynaecological laparoscopy

 Other complications of having a gynaecological laparoscopy are listed below.

 - Other organs in your abdomen (tummy), such as your bowel, bladder, womb or major blood vessels, may be damaged during the operation.

 - If there is a complication during your laparoscopy, your surgeon may need to change to open surgery.
-This involves him or her making a bigger cut on your abdomen.
+This means they will have to make a bigger cut on your abdomen.

 - You may develop a urine infection.